 She let me stare at her.
 She smiled for this picture.
 She even tolerated the touch of my fingers running through her irresistible curls.
 But when I reached to take her from Noreen and she found herself in strange arms, she cried.

 Maybe she’d felt the weight of my gaze when they first arrived.
 I’d been nervous knowing Larry and the five children were coming to the resort pool to spend our last afternoon and evening with us, and kept darting anxious peeks toward the parking lot.
 When Noreen finally said, “Here they come,” my heart began to tap-dance.
 What would I say to this man?
 What could I say?
 I didn’t want to stare, but the staring began.
 And what a beautiful family to watch.
 The three oldest — Isaac, Isabelle, and Ali — ran ahead of three-year old Sebastian, and Larry, who carried Emma in her car seat.
-I believe my first words were, “You kids have the greatest hair ever!”
-And they do.
-Their thick, sun-kissed coils were in full motion, springing one way and then another.
+I believe my first words were, “You kids have the greatest hair!”
+And they do, and it’s just like their mother’s.
+Those thick, sun-kissed coils were in full motion, springing one way and then another.
 I wanted to touch every curl.
 But before I could reach out and embarrass us all, Larry and the younger two arrived.

 “Hello, Sebastian,” I said when we were introduced.
 He smiled shyly and let me take his hand.
 I got about twelve seconds out of him before he lost interest, but that was okay.
 It was time to meet Larry.